HumanBrainED/NHP-BrainExtraction/README.md

 ----
 ## Description
 This repo includes the brain extraction tool (DeepBet v1.0) for skull-stripping the nonhuman primate images.
-We also inlcude brain masks of 136 macaque monkeys (20 sites) from [PRIME-DE](http://fcon_1000.projects.nitrc.org/indi/indiPRIME.html).
+We also include brain masks of 136 macaque monkeys (20 sites) from [PRIME-DE](http://fcon_1000.projects.nitrc.org/indi/indiPRIME.html).
 The tool is constructed using a convolutional network - UNet model, initially trained on a [human sample](https://academic.oup.com/gigascience/article/5/1/s13742-016-0150-5/2737425) and updated with macaque data.

 In this repo, we also include the outputs from other tools (AFNI, FSL, FreeSurfer, ANTS) - [a glance of the performance for different pipelines](#A-galance-of-performance-for-different-pipelines)